deltatrelabs/deltatre-microsoft-ai-soccer-action-recognition/src/create_clips_README.md

 # create_clips.py

-This script can be used to cutting out clips with shots and no-shots + attacks (shots nearby the goal area or in other parts of the fields, to be used as negative examples) and putting them into `data_dir`.
+This script can be used to cutting out clips with shots and no-shots + attacks (shots nearby the goal area or in other parts of the fields, to be used as negative examples) and putting them into `source_dir`.

 ### Worklow